thetredev/steamcmd-cli/README.md

   github.com/thetredev/steamcmd-cli:daemon
 ```

-## Manage the game server using the Server container
+## Manage the game server using the CLI container

 ### Update
 ```